 Why Your Support Matters

-UnCommon Law helps long-term prisoners earn their freedom.
+UnCommon Law helps people serving long sentences earn their freedom.

-UnCommon Law has helped almost 200 prisoners obtain their freedom and return home, even though they were sentenced with little or no hope of ever being released.
+UnCommon Law has helped over 200 people obtain their freedom and return home, even though they were sentenced with little or no hope of ever being released.

 Our work is about personal transformation, not innocence.